jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/var2.png" style="border:none;width:40%">
 </div>

-The plot have different scale for the x and y dimension.
-If we decrese the scale in y-direction a little bit, you will realize it is close to flat.
+The plot has different scale for the x and y-dimension.
+If we decrease the scale in y-direction a little bit, you will realize it is close to flat.

 <div class="imgcap">
 <img src="/assets/dl/var3.png" style="border:none;width:40%">
 </div>

 The graph is smoother and the variance is much higher than 1. i.e. it is more uniform.
-Therefore to generate an input to the activation function with gaussian distribution of mean = 0 and $$\sigma = 1$$, we need to take into the account of the number of inputs to the node.
+Therefore to generate an input to the activation function with a gaussian distribution of mean = 0 and $$\sigma = 1$$, we need to take into the account of the number of inputs to the node.
 Hence we use the following formula for the variance:

 $$
 \frac {2}{\sqrt{\text{number of input}}}